invick/wp-menu-cleaner/README.md

 ## Usage

 1. After activation, go to **Tools → Clean Menu Items** in your WordPress admin
-2. The page will show a warning about the permanent nature of the deletion
+2. Select a menu from the dropdown (shows item count for each menu)
 3. Enter the number of items you want to delete (1-500)
 4. Click the "Delete Menu Items" button
 5. Confirm the action in the popup dialog
-6. The plugin will delete the specified number of menu items and display the results
+6. Watch the real-time progress bar as items are deleted
+7. Review the deletion log showing each removed item
+8. The menu dropdown automatically updates with the new item count

 ### What Gets Deleted

 - The plugin identifies menu items by `post_type = 'nav_menu_item'`
 - Items are sorted by `menu_order` in descending order (highest/last items first)
-- Only items associated with the Primary Menu are affected
+- Only items from the selected menu are affected
 - You can delete between 1 and 500 items per operation
+- Items are deleted in batches of 10 to prevent timeouts
+- Each deleted item is logged with its ID, title, and menu order

-### Primary Menu Detection
+### Menu Selection

-The plugin looks for the Primary Menu in this order:
+The plugin provides:
-1. Checks the theme's registered 'primary' menu location
-2. Searches for menus named: 'Primary Menu', 'Main Menu', 'Primary', or 'Main'
-3. Returns safely if no Primary Menu is found
+1. A dropdown list of all available menus in your WordPress site
+2. Live item count for each menu
+3. Automatic count updates after deletion
+4. Support for any menu regardless of location or name

 ## Safety Features